mntcnd/mntcnd/README.md

 const mikaela = {
-  name     : "Mikaela Nicole Cando", role     : ["UI/UX Designer", "Web Developer"], status   : "Open to opportunities 💜", motto    : "Building the future, one line at a time.", based_in : "Philippines 🇵🇭",
+  name     : "Mikaela Nicole Cando", role     : ["UI/UX Designer", "Web Developer"], status   : "Open to opportunities", motto    : "Building the future, one line at a time.", based_in : "Philippines",
 };
 ```